carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 I Still Can't Find What I'm Looking For
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you didn't find what you were looking for above, consider proposing an piece of metadata which provides the optimization hint you need.
+If you didn't find what you were looking for above, consider proposing a piece of metadata which provides the optimization hint you need.
 Such extensions are relatively common and are generally well received by the community.
 You will need to ensure that your proposal is sufficiently general so that it benefits